 As you can tell, we had a great time visiting the Four Seasons in Baltimore.
 This experience was truly a blessing for our family.
 Check out this video my husband put together, capturing our experience at the Four Seasons, and stay tuned for a post about our visit to the National Aquarium!

-To satisfy the FTC and anyone else who is curious, the Four Seasons provided our family with two nights of accommodations and tickets to the National Aquarium along with dinner at Wit and Wisdom and a spa treatment in order to facilitate this post.
-No other compensation was received, and all opinions and experiences are mine to treasure forever.
+Four Seasons Hotels provided our family with two nights of accommodations and tickets to the National Aquarium along with dinner at Wit and Wisdom and a spa treatment in order to facilitate this post.
+All opinions and experiences are mine to treasure forever.